 They were in Brooklyn, sitting at a stoplight, when Bo realized that little Miss Short Attention Span was playing with her watch.
 "What are you doing?"
 "Nothing," she said, her head down and her finger pushing at the different buttons.
-Bo glanced back at the four-hundred-thirty page user's guide that came with that particular series of Meirston watches.
+Bo glanced back at the four-hundred-thirty page user's guide that carne with that particular series of Meirston watches.
 A version sized for the cubs.
 Besides wanting to help her manage her time, he wanted her to have a level of protection that even average shifters didn't have.
 Bear protection.
-Normally, Bo would hand over the directions at the same time lie gave Blayne the watch, but he knew if he gave her the directions now, she'd figure out it was the real deal and had cost him a hell of a lot more than fifty bucks.
-But still ... if she hit the wrong button, he'd be paying that hundred-grand tab that came from accidental alerts because he knew from Blayne's tiny apartment she couldn't handle that financial hit.
-"Uh" he scrambled "you know what's cool about this watch?"
+Normally, Bo would hand over the directions at the same time he gave Blayne the watch, but he knew if he gave her the directions now, she'd figure out it was the real deal and had cost him a hell of a lot more than fifty bucks.
+But still...if she hit the wrong button, he'd be paying that hundred-grand tab that came from accidental alerts because he knew from Blayne's tiny apartment she couldn't handle that financial hit.
+"Uh"-he scrambled-"you know what's cool about this watch?"
+"What?"
+"There's an emergency beacon."
+"An emergency beacon?
+In a knockoff?"
+"It's a really good knockoff."
+Or whatever.

+"What's the beacon supposed to do?"
 Bo stopped at another light and leaned over, grasping her wrist.
 "When you're in trouble, you pop this open and pull this little piece out, and press this button.
 It will send out a beacon signal that can be traced by certain military types."
+"Certain military types?"
+"Our military types."
 He internally sighed in relief when she pulled her hand away from the watch rather than continue playing with it.
 "What kind of trouble do I need to be in?"
 Even better, she was asking questions about it.
 Good.
 Excellent.
 "Trapped in the Andes and forced to eat your friends because there's no way out is a good example.
-Missing the downtown bus and needing to make a dentist appointment... bad example."
+Missing the downtown bus and needing to make a dentist appointment...bad example."
 She gave a little laugh as he moved ahead.
 "In other words, follow my dad's rules on when to bother him and when not to.
 Skinned knee, suck it up and take it like a Thorpe.
 Skin hanging off your face after wiping out on your Harley, then definitely call but don't expect sympathy."
-Bo nodded.
+136 Bo nodded.
 "Kind of like my uncle's rule.
-Unless body parts are actually detached, he doesn't avant to hear about it."
+Unless body parts are actually detached, he doesn't want to hear about it."
 Blayne smiled.
 "I guess your family must be proud of you, huh?
 You being a big hockey player and all."
 Bo shrugged.
 "I have no idea.
 I haven't spoken to them in a while."
-She turned a little in her seat so she could look at him with wide [&]quot;What?" [&]quot;There's an emergency beacon." [&]quot;An emergency beacon?
-In a knockoff?" [&]quot;It's a really good knockoff."
-Or whatever.
+"What's a while?"
+"Since I left."
+She turned a little in her seat so she could look at him with wide brown eyes.
+"Since you left?
+You mean ten years ago?"
+"Yeah, I guess."
+"Why haven't you spoken to them in so long?"
+He shrugged, not sure why she seemed so upset.
+"I don't know.
+I was busy."
+Her mouth dropped open and she gawked at him.